 Nowadays, APCs are often factored into research grant budgets and hence the author is invoiced by the publishing house.
 Funding is also available from publication funds at universities and funding organizations such as the Wellcome Trust.
 Access to funding might be available via your department.
-If you wish to publish open access but your original grant did not include provision for APCs, please get in touch with your funding body or your university.
-For a list of funders and institutions which support a policy that recommends or might even require publishing open access, see: http://roarmap.eprints.org/ or http://www.sherpa.ac.uk/juliet/
+If you wish to publish Open Access but your original grant did not include provision for APCs, please get in touch with your funding body, your university, or double-check our funding agreements page.
+For a list of funders and institutions which support a policy that recommends or might even require publishing Open Access, see: http://roarmap.eprints.org/ or http://www.sherpa.ac.uk/juliet/

 APCs apply to accepted papers only; no fees are levied on rejected manuscripts.

-To learn more about this license, please visit http://creativecommons.org.
-Please also note that Thieme is a SHERPA/RoMEO blue publisher that allows posting of the final publisher's PDF on your personal website.
+To learn more about this license, please visit https://creativecommons.org.
+Please also note that Thieme allows posting of the final publisher's PDF on your personal website.